 Click on maps to enlarge

-As a premier grain and cattle growing region with access to groundwater from the Great Artesian basin below, it is easy to see why this area has developed to become the epicentre of Australia’s lot feeding industry.
+As a major grain and cattle growing region with access to Great Artesian basin groundwater below, it is easy to see why the area become the epicentre of Australia’s lot feeding industry.

 The State’s draft Great Artesian Basin and Other Regional Aquifers (GABORA) plan will see most groundwater still available given to coal seam gas or mining projects and very little to agriculture, including future feedlot or other intensive livestock industry development, including cell grazing.